ztong001/EduroamIO/README.txt

 workspace -> Understanding of the Stats code for intern, development of code here

 Note(24/09/16): This code is officially broken as seen from the website. :(

+Note(31/09/16): Now its working?
+Probably needs front-end improvement and an actual database.